Costa Toparis: Karting

 Toparis had a successful karting career in his native Australia and in the Rotax Max Challenge Grand Finals.
-He came 5th in the 2018 Rotax Max Challenge Grand Finals in the Mini MAX category, and then came in 3rd the following year.
+He came fifth in the 2018 Rotax Max Challenge Grand Finals in the Mini MAX category, and then came in third the following year.

 Toparis came runner up to the 2021 Australian Karting Championship in KA2 machinery and won the championship the following season.

 Formula Ford

-Toparis made his debut in Formula Ford machinery in the 2022 New South Wales Formula Race Car Championship, where he showed amazing consistency, coming second in eight out of nine races and winning one race at Wakefield.
+Toparis made his debut in Formula Ford machinery in the 2022 New South Wales Formula Race Car Championship, where he finished second in eight out of nine races and winning one race at Wakefield.

 Formula 4

 FIA Motorsport Games

 Toparis was announced to be competing in the 2022 FIA Motorsport Games representing Team Australia in the Formula 4 race.
-He qualified in 10th, finished the Quali race in 19th, and came 13th in the Main race.
+He qualified in tenth, finished the Quali race in 19th, and came 13th in the Main race.

 Formula 4 UAE Championship

 At the end of the 2022 season, Toparis drove for Carlin in the trophy round at the Formula 4 UAE Championship.
-He finished the races in 4th and 8th.
+He finished the races in fourth and eighth.

 Formula 4 Australian Championship

 At the near end of 2024, Toparis would get some racing activity in the 2024 Formula 4 Australian Championship for AGI Sport after having an early exit from the 2024 Formula Regional European Championship.
 He drove in the final round of the championship at the Sepang International Circuit, the only international round in the championship year and came fourth in the first race and second in the second the third races.
-Toparis finished the championship in 9th with 48 points.
+Toparis finished the championship in ninth with 48 points.